 If you’re behind on your IRS payments, don’t panic.
 A payment plan may be the solution for you.
-Here at our law firm, we can help you set up a payment plan that works with your budget and gets you back on track with the IRS.
+Our skilled tax attorney can help you set up a payment plan that works with your budget and gets you back on track with the IRS.
 We understand that times can be tough, and we’re here to help.
 Don’t let your IRS liability get the best of you – give us a call today.

 What is an IRS payment plan?

 An IRS payment plan is an agreement between the taxpayer and the IRS to pay off a tax liability.
 Payment plans are available for taxpayers who owe taxes, but cannot pay them in full at this time.
 There are two types of payment plans: short-term and long-term.
 Short-term payment plans allow taxpayers to pay their balance within 120 days.
 Long-term payment plans extend the repayment period to up to six years or more if you qualify for a statute of limitations-based payment plan.
 Payment plans are not guaranteed for taxpayers in some circumstances and many of these options will require financial disclosures to qualify.